JetBoom/zombiesurvival/README.md

 Added health bar to Arsenal Crate.

-Added health bar to Resupply box.
+Added health bar to Resupply Box.

+Added health name and health bar to Spotlamp.